+The software deployment process is one of the most crucial parts of any development project.
 The job isn’t done when the development work on your software is completed.
 Unless it’s properly deployed, the software isn’t going to be able to fulfill its intended purpose.
 That’s why software deployment is such an important part of the entire process.

 This isn’t just limited to the first installation of software.
 Any and all subsequent updates also have to go through the deployment process, otherwise, how can they be sent out to the users that are waiting for them?